Luka Dončić–Anthony Davis trade: NBA and sports media

 The unexpected nature of the trade shocked the NBA community.
 NBA.com's Steve Aschburner and Vox's Dylan Scott called the trade the most astonishing in NBA history, and Fox Sports even called it the most shocking trade in American sports history.
 Aschburner said that "even the most click-thirsty, fringe-media blogger would have scoffed at [the idea] a few hours earlier."
-Laker hall-of-famer Magic Johnson wrote that in his 45 years in the NBA community, "this Luka and A.D. trade is the biggest trade I've seen between two superstars essentially in their prime."
+Laker Hall of Famer Magic Johnson wrote that in his 45 years in the NBA community, "this Luka and A.D. trade is the biggest trade I've seen between two superstars essentially in their prime."
 According to the Elias Sports Bureau (via ESPN), the trade was "the first time that two reigning All-NBA players have been traded for each other midseason."

 The trade was met with great disbelief, as Dončić "was assumed to be untouchable."
 Magic Johnson said that Dončić, like LeBron James, was one of "the best passers who [has] ever played."
 Ricky O'Donnell wrote that "you don't trade a player like [Dončić] for anything," and John Hollinger said that "generational 25-year-olds ... aren't moved until their third contract, if they move at all."
 Shams Charania wondered whether he had been hacked when he received the news, and after breaking the story, emphasized in a follow-up tweet: "Yes, this is real."
-Several NBA figures reacted in similar disbelief and astonishment when Charania broke the story (with some believing that Shams was hacked), including SportsCenter anchor Phil Murphy, Indiana Pacers guard Tyrese Haliburton, and NBC Sports' Kurt Helin.
+Several NBA figures reacted in similar disbelief and astonishment when Charania broke the story (with some believing that he was hacked), including SportsCenter anchor Phil Murphy, Indiana Pacers guard Tyrese Haliburton, and NBC Sports' Kurt Helin.
 Other journalists and players expressed their astonishment, including ESPN's Stephen A. Smith, New York Knicks guard Jalen Brunson, and Knicks forward Josh Hart.
 Phoenix Suns guard Devin Booker initially thought the reports were about Minnesota Timberwolves center Luka Garza and not Dončić.
 NBA Commissioner Adam Silver declined to comment on the merits of the trade, saying that the Mavericks "have a philosophical belief on what's necessary to ultimately be champions, and I'm not in a position to second guess that."